repository-service-tuf/repository-service-tuf/docs/source/devel/development.rst

 ====================

 The project uses the microservices approach.
-Each RSTUF components have the own development instructions.
+Each RSTUF components have its own development instructions.

 Components Repositories
 -----------------------